 When I was completing my National Board Certification process, one of the tasks to complete is to record yourself teaching a lesson and to write a reflective paper about your teaching.
 What worked?
 What didn’t?
 I found this incredibly helpful.
 We don’t know what we look like in front of the classroom unless we actually record it, look back at ourselves, and reflect on what we see!
 You might notice that you have a habit of talking with your hands, or constantly clearing your throat, or, in my case, using laughter as a nervous coping skill!
 I might have never noticed that about myself, had I not watched myself presenting on video.
 This one can be difficult to do, but the information that you gain is so incredibly valuable.

 Video is a great way to enhance the school-home communication channel.
 Maybe you can create a weekly newsletter (or your class can!) using video, and sending an email out to parents.
 Maybe you could record a quick 30-second video announcement with reminders and upcoming calendar events.
 Putting yourself on video helps personalize your message, and allows your parents to get to know you better!

 In conclusion, I think that teachers need to overcome their fears of videotaping themselves by just jumping in and doing it!
 Take a chance.
 I can tell you from experience that the more you do it, the easier it gets, the more self-confidence you will gain, and being on video won’t feel so strange anymore.
-Jumping into video recording is a great example of modeling for your students: suddenly, you’re not asking them to do something that you yourself wouldn’t do!
+Jumping into video recording and creating content in a video editor is a great example of modeling for your students: suddenly, you’re not asking them to do something that you yourself wouldn’t do!